midnjerry/bug-wars-game-engine/README.md

 }
 ```
 ### Game
-The Game model has all starting information for the game to be executing.
+The Game model has all starting information for the game to be executed.
 This includes:
 * Map Terrain
 * Starting locations of bugs (Spawn Points)
+* Starting locations of food
 * Object Code used to execute the given bug
-* Starting locations of food

 ```json
 {
     "map": {